 You may practice, compete and receive an athletics scholarship during your first year of full-time enrollment at an NCAA Division II school.

 PARTIAL QUALIFIER

-You may receive an athletics scholarship during your first year of enrollment and may practice during your first year of enrollment, but may NOT compete.
+You may receive an athletics scholarship during your first year of full-time enrollment and may practice during your first year of enrollment at a Division II school, but may NOT compete.

 NONQUALIFIER